Northrop B-2 Spirit: Infrared

-Some analysts claim infra-red search and track systems (IRSTs) can be deployed against stealth aircraft, because any aircraft surface heats up due to air friction and with a two channel IRST is a CO_{2} (4.3 µm absorption maxima) detection possible, through difference comparing between the low and high channel.
+Some analysts claim infra-red search and track systems (IRSTs) can detect stealth aircraft, because any aircraft surface heats up due to air friction.
+A two-channel IRST is a CO_{2} (4.3 μm absorption maxima) detection possible, through comparing between the low and high channel.

-Burying engines deep inside the fuselage also minimizes the thermal visibility or infrared signature of the exhaust.
+Burying engines deep inside the fuselage minimizes the thermal visibility or infrared signature of the exhaust.
 At the engine intake, cold air from the boundary layer below the main inlet enters the fuselage (boundary layer suction, first tested on the Northrop X-21) and is mixed with hot exhaust air just before the nozzles (similar to the Ryan AQM-91 Firefly).
 According to the Stefan–Boltzmann law, this results in less energy (thermal radiation in the infrared spectrum) being released and thus a reduced heat signature.
 The resulting cooler air is conducted over a surface composed of heat resistant carbon-fiber-reinforced polymer and titanium alloy elements, which disperse the air laterally, to accelerate its cooling.
 The B-2 lacks afterburners as the hot exhaust would increase the infrared signature; breaking the sound barrier would produce an obvious sonic boom as well as aerodynamic heating of the aircraft skin which would also increase the infrared signature.

 Materials

 According to the Huygens–Fresnel principle, even a very flat plate would still reflect radar waves, though much less than when a signal is bouncing at a right angle.
 Additional reduction in its radar signature was achieved by the use of various radar-absorbent materials (RAM) to absorb and neutralize radar beams.
-The majority of the B-2 is made out of a carbon-graphite composite material that is stronger than steel, lighter than aluminum, and absorbs a significant amount of radar energy.
+The B-2 is mostly made of a carbon-graphite composite material that is stronger than steel, lighter than aluminum, and absorbs much radar energy.

-The B-2 is assembled with unusually tight engineering tolerances to avoid leaks as they could increase its radar signature.
-Innovations such as alternate high frequency material (AHFM) and automated material application methods were also incorporated to improve the aircraft's radar-absorbent properties and reduce maintenance requirements.
-In early 2004, Northrop Grumman began applying a newly developed AHFM to operational B-2s.
-To protect the operational integrity of its sophisticated radar absorbent material and coatings, each B-2 is kept inside a climate-controlled hangar (Extra Large Deployable Aircraft Hangar System) large enough to accommodate its 172 ft wingspan.
+The B-2 is assembled with unusually tight engineering tolerances to avoid leaks of fluids as they could increase its radar signature.
+Innovations such as alternate high frequency material (AHFM) and automated material application methods were also used to improve the aircraft's radar-absorbent properties and reduce maintenance requirements.
+In early 2004, Northrop Grumman began applying a new AHFM to operational B-2s.
+To protect its radar-absorbent material and coatings, each B-2 is kept inside a climate-controlled hangar (Extra Large Deployable Aircraft Hangar System) large enough to accommodate its 172 ft wingspan.

 Shelter system

 B-2s are supported by portable, environmentally-controlled hangars called B-2 Shelter Systems (B2SS).
-The hangars are built by American Spaceframe Fabricators Inc. and cost approximately US$5 million apiece.
+The hangars are built by American Spaceframe Fabricators Incorporated and cost about US$5 million each.
 The need for specialized hangars arose in 1998 when it was found that B-2s passing through Andersen Air Force Base did not have the climate-controlled environment maintenance operations required.
 In 2003, the B2SS program was managed by the Combat Support System Program Office at Eglin Air Force Base.
-B2SS hangars are known to have been deployed to Naval Support Facility Diego Garcia and RAF Fairford.
+B2SS hangars are known to have been deployed to Naval Support Facility Diego Garcia and Royal Air Force Fairford.